-Chief Lending Officer.
-Mr. Livingston has served in the Farm Credit System since January 2, 1992.
-He has served as Chief Lending Officer since January 2008.
-Mr. Livingston served as Chief Operations Officer from 2005 through 2007 and as Vice President of Business Development and Marketing from 2003 through 2004.
-He also has a part-time farming and ranching operation and serves on the Dewey County FSA Board, a government service agency for farmers; serves on the Dewey County Fair Board, an advisory group for a county fair association; and on the Seiling Cemetery Board.
+Executive Vice President and Chief Lending Officer.
+Mr. Livingston has served the Farm Credit System since January 2, 1992.
+He was appointed Chief Lending Officer effective January 2008.
+Mr. Livingston has 23 years banking experience with the Farm Credit System and has served in a variety of management positions including Chief Operating Officer and Vice President of Business Development-Marketing.
+He runs a part-time family farming-ranching operation and serves on the Dewey County FSA Board, a U.S. Department of Agriculture farm community organization.
+Mr. Livingston serves on the Dewey County Fair Board, an advisory group for the county fair association and serves on the Seiling Round-Up Club Board, a local organization to promote the Seiling, Oklahoma rodeo.
+Mr. Livingston also serves on the Seiling Cemetery Board, an organization for the preservation and upkeep of the local cemetery.